 You need to provide documents to support your application for this visa.
 We can make a decision using the information you provide when you lodge your application.
 It is in your interest to provide as much information as possible with your application.

 Provide certified copies of original documents.
 Do not include original documents unless we specifically ask for them.
+Police certificates should be original documents.
 Documents not in English must be accompanied by accredited English translations.

 Use this checklist to make sure your application is complete.